 Baxter’s first residencies were month-long, as well as close to New York City, where she worked at the time.
 The time period allowed her to explore the new idea she applied to work on but also continue with her job in the city while financially being able to maintain her living situation.

 Now that she is married and has a family, Baxter has enjoyed the time with residencies that are a few months long rather than just one.
 In her most recent residencies, her family has traveled and spent time in Tennessee and Sweden.
 In her opinion, a residency that is only one month in her career would not be as beneficial.
-With a longer residency, she is able to spread her focus across her work, family, and exploring a new area.
+With a longer residency, she is able to spread her focus across her work and family and explore a new area.

 Space and Supplies